Blue card system statistics

 Supporting Aboriginal and Torres Strait Islander communities

 We are committed to breaking down barriers for First Nations Queenslanders by providing more support through each step of the blue card process.
-In 2022–23, Blue Card Services will:
+In 2023–24 Blue Card Services:

 Find out more about how we support these communities.

 Our dedicated team of professionals—including identified liaison officers—continues to provide practical support to First Nations applicants and employers.
-Since 1 July 2022, this has included travelling to discrete communities (Yarrabah, Mossman, Palm Island, Weipa, Napranum and Mapoon) to provide one-on-one support to applicants engaging in the blue card application and assessment processes.
-We have also completed outreach visits to Toowoomba, Logan and Cairns to assist First Nations applicants with their blue card applications.
+Since 1 July 2023 this included travelling to discrete communities—Cherbourg, Yarrabah, Thursday Island, Palm Island, Hope Vale, Wujul Wujul and Woorabinda—to provide one-on-one support to applicants engaging in the blue card application and assessment processes.

 To assist First Nations stakeholders to have a better understanding of the blue card system, in February 2022 we launched the Yarn with Jess podcast series.
-Jess—a proud Bidjara woman—presents 11 episodes with a number of guests to discuss all things blue card.
-The podcast had 250 views between 1 July and 30 September 2022.
+In the first series, Jess—a proud Bidjara woman—presented 15 episodes with a number of guests to discuss all things blue card.
+The second series of this podcast launched in March 2023 and remains popular with stakeholders.